 Who's At-Fault in a Parking Lot Wreck?

-I've written extensively on how to determine fault in a car accident, which you can find here.
+I've written extensively on how to determine fault in a car accident, which you can find here, where you can learn more in-depth about how important pieces of evidence can lead to establishing fault.
 However, I'll give a brief overview here.

 Sometimes, it's very clear who caused the accident (Joe backed into Sally's parked car.
 Clearly Joe caused the wreck).
 If Joe admits fault, apologizes and assumes responsibility for his mistake, the case will be rather straightforward.
 Sally will file a claim against Joe's insurance and they'll take it from there.